 Yes, simply open the application and click the Settings button in the left-hand panel.
 Next, clear the checkbox named "Start DriverFinder on login".
 Finally click the Save button and you're done!

 Yes, DriverFinder is compatible with Windows 10 from version 3.6.0 upwards.

 The program will identify Windows 10 as the operating system and find the latest drivers for your computer that are compatible with Windows 10.

-We do not offer a free trial, but you can try DriverFinder risk-free for 30 days and get a full refund if you are not happy with it.
+But you can try the DriverFinder Pro risk-free for 30 days and get a full refund if you are not happy with it.

 Yes, DriverFinder is compatible with Windows 11 from version 4.2.0 upwards.